-The suggested delivery time was three months so with a bit of luck the vehicle will arrive in November 2020 and be dropped off at Wanderlust Campers on the Sunshine Coast.
+The suggested delivery time was three months so with a bit of luck the vehicle was going to arrive November 2020. and be dropped off at Wanderlust Campers on the Sunshine Coast.

-Well COVID-19 apparently had an impact on VW production and I was informed later that June 2021 was the new target date.
+Well COVID-19 intervened and had an impact on VW production.
+Later was advised that that June 2021 was the new target date.

 I ended up collecting the van on Thursday 6 May 2021.

-On the Saturday my first trip was to Complete Car Sound at Enogerra to get a quote for sound proofing of the drivers can and that afternoon we visited Wanderlust campers workshop at Coolum after a very nice lunch at the Coolum Surf Club.
+The first weekend following I visited Complete Car Sound at Enogerra to get a quote for sound proofing of the drivers cabin and that afternoon visited Wanderlust campers workshop at Coolum after a very nice lunch at the Coolum Surf Club.

 After choosing colours for surfaces and fabrics we discussed sound proofing of the van.
 It was clear that the roof of the van would be well insulated as it comprises a fibreglass foam sandwich like a surf board.

 Pictured below a photo of two T6.1s (a short and long wheel base) being converted in the Wanderlust workshop.